sideye/conspicuous_consumption/log.md

 ## 6/24

 Completed
 - Added Microsoft Face API functionality to identify gender and age of user based on profile picture.
 Ran this on all users who were the first 10 to like a post, for all posts by clubs Rudas and Oxford.
-Created a separate file called data_CLUB_likes.csv to store the info of each user who liked a post, which can be found in directory outputs3.
+Created a separate file called `data_CLUB_likes.csv` to store the info of each user who liked a post, which can be found in directory `outputs3`.
 	- Estimated scraping speed: 17 seconds per 10 posts, or ~35 posts per minute.
 	- Conducted some validation to see accuracy (precision and recall) of the face API.
 See the Face_API_Correctness.md file for details.
 - Added club information for shortcodes that encountered an error in the script and updated all errors.csv files.
 The new errors.csv in each output directory now has 3 columns: shortcode, club, and error type.